Before attending a trade show, what’s your strategy for determining your company’s return on investment (ROI)?

 How can you increase your ROI while attending an event?

-However, due to lack of understanding ROI, some companies begin to see trade shows as an expense and begin cut ing them from their budget.
-Even some of the most experienced marketing professionals can have trouble creating an ROI strategy.
+However, due to lack of understanding ROI, some companies begin to see trade shows as an expense and begin cutting them from their budget.
+Whilst many understand the importance of this aspect, such as the mj tech companies rising in strength and profits, even some of the most experienced marketing professionals can have trouble creating an ROI strategy.

 Anthony Miller, Chief Marketing Officer of Lanyon admitted that he himself did not have a strategy going in.